CyberDefend3r/Py-Docs-Bot/README.md

 - The keyword and search terms must be on its own line in your comment or it will be ignored by the bot.

 - Full method path is required and the paths are case sensitive.
 (Correct: `!docs pathlib.Path`, Incorrect: `!docs pathlib.path`, or `!docs Path`).
+  - Exceptions to needing the full method path:
-The exceptions are if you want to return python documentation for the entire module (`!docs pathlib`) and built-in python functions like zip, map, filter, etc. because there is no chain for those functions (`!docs map, filter`).
+    - You want to return python documentation for the entire module (Correct: `!docs pathlib`)
+    - Built-in python functions like zip, map, filter, etc. because there is no chain for those functions (Correct: `!docs filter`).

 # Example